 The University of Pennsylvania’s Abramson Cancer Center has been rated as “exceptional” by the National Cancer Institute (NCI) during a competitive research funding review by the government agency.

 Perelman School of Medicine

-Arthur Caplan of the School of Medicine authors a piece on genetic testing.
+Brian Strom of the School of Medicine leads a study on electronic medical record implementation.

 Penn Study: Following Traumatic Event, Early Intervention Reduces Children's PTSD Odds by 73 Percent

 After experiencing a potentially traumatic event – a car accident, a physical or sexual assault, a sports injury, witnessing violence – as many as 1 in 5 children will develop Posttraumatic Stress Disorder (PTSD).